African Survey: The production of the survey

-As director for the Survey and it established Hailey as a leading voice calling for colonial reform in the 1940s.
+As director for the Survey, Hailey became recognised as a leading voice calling for colonial reform in the 1940s.
 Hailey had retired from a career in British India and whilst it was officially claimed he would bring "fresh eyes" to Britain's African territories, it has also been suggested that there was a hope that a similar method of controlling separate African territories could be established as had been done in India.
 He was aided by Lucy Mair and Audrey Richards, both anthropology students of Bronisław Malinowski, who were seconded to the Colonial Office; E. B. Worthington, a Cambridge biologist who assisted with a scientific survey; and Hilda Matheson, who was hired as a secretary to the project, but ended up serving more as an executive manager of the endeavor.

 Hailey was ill from 1937-8, and much of the work was taken up by Frederick Pedler who took over editorial responsibility during this period.

 One of the key points made by the report was that rather than have research develop as a piece-meal response to specific problems, it should be integrated into an overall plan with suitable funding from the treasury.

-The report became a regular item to be found on administrators desks across colonial British Africa.
+The report became a regular item to be found on administrators’ desks across colonial British Africa.

+Contents

+The survey indicted the colonial systems and advocated for reform, particularly economic ones focussed on development.
+It also called for a review of the "indirect rule" system, prevalent throughout Britain's colonies.